Article I: General Guidelines.

 Article II: Library Borrowing Privileges.

 A child under the age of 18 with a library card may borrow any materials in the Library.
-However, a parent or legal guardian may restrict his or her child or ward who is under 18 years of age from borrowing any visual media in Cook Memorial Public Library District’s physical collection other than those in the Children’s or Family Film Collections.
+However, a parent or legal guardian may restrict their child or ward who is under 18 years of age from borrowing any visual media in Cook Memorial Public Library District’s physical collection other than those in the Children’s or Family Film Collections.
 This restriction will be in writing on forms provided by the Library.
 When a child reaches the age of 18, the restriction will automatically be removed.

 Library cards are valid only during the period of residency.

 Section 2: Property Owners/Lessees Residing Outside of the District.

 Section 3: Temporary Residents.